Complex hyperbolic space: Curvature

-The group of holomorphic isometries $PU(n,1)$ acts transitively on the tangent complex lines of the hyperbolic complex space.
+The group of holomorphic isometries $\operatorname{PU}(n,1)$ acts transitively on the tangent complex lines of the hyperbolic complex space.
 This is why this space has constant holomorphic sectional curvature, that can be computed to be equal to -4 (with the above normalization of the metric).
-This property characterizes the hyperbolic complex space : up to isometric biholomorphism, there is only one simply connected complete Kähler manifold of given constant holomorphic sectional curvature.
+This property characterizes the hyperbolic complex space: up to isometric biholomorphism, there is only one simply connected complete Kähler manifold of given constant holomorphic sectional curvature.

-Furthermore, when a Hermitian manifold has constant holomorphic sectional curvature equal to $k$, the sectional curvature of every real tangent plane $\Pi$ is completely determined by the formula :
+Furthermore, when a Hermitian manifold has constant holomorphic sectional curvature equal to $k$, the sectional curvature of every real tangent plane $\Pi$ is completely determined by the formula: